 - Originally was going to be a pesticide

-- 0 calories and 0 grams sugar per serving (22)
+- Zero calories and zero grams sugar per serving

-- Is heat-stable, meaning that it does not break down when cooked or baked
+- Is heat-stable, meaning that it doesn’t break down when cooked or baked

 - Used in many diet foods and drinks, chewing gum, frozen dairy desserts, fruit juices, and gelatin

-Best Place To Find + How To Use
+Best Place to Find and How to Use Stevia

 You can find a good stevia option at your local health store or online.
 Make sure to buy stevia without additives and one that has been less processed.
 I recommend green stevia as the best option.

-If you want to try green stevia powder I recommend Organic Traditions.
+If you want to try green stevia powder, I recommend Organic Traditions.
 Another good brand of stevia that tastes great and you can find it pretty much any health food store is SweetLeaf® stevia.
-SweetLeaf® has zero calories, zero carbs, a non-glycemic response, and no artificial sweeteners.
-(23)
+SweetLeaf® has zero calories, zero carbs, a non-glycemic response and no artificial sweeteners.

 You can also buy ground stevia leaf online, and a huge bag lasts a long time.
-You can also buy whole dried leaves and ground them yourself.
-If you are purchasing products already sweetened with stevia, make sure “whole leaf stevia” is on the ingredient label.
+You can buy whole dried leaves as well and ground them yourself.
+If you purchase products already sweetened with stevia, make sure “whole leaf stevia” is on the ingredient label.

-Helpful general conversions using a stevia product like SweetLeaf®: (24)
+Helpful general conversions using a stevia product are as follows: (20)

 - 1 teaspoon sugar = 1/2 packet or 1/8 teaspoon powdered stevia = 5 drops liquid